matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Proposal In Review               proposal-in-review             A proposal document which is now ready and waiting for review by the Spec Core Team and community
 Proposed Final Comment Period    proposed-final-comment-period  Currently awaiting signoff of a 75% majority of team members in order to enter the final comment period
 Final Comment Period             final-comment-period           A proposal document which has reached final comment period either for merge, closure or postponement
-Final Commment Period Complete   finished-final-comment-period  The final comment period has been completed.
+Final Comment Period Complete    finished-final-comment-period  The final comment period has been completed.
 Waiting for a demonstration implementation
 Spec PR Missing                  spec-pr-missing                The proposal has been agreed, and proven with a demonstration implementation.
 Waiting for a PR against the Spec
 Spec PR In Review                spec-pr-in-review              The spec PR has been written, and is currently under review Spec PR Merged                   merged                         A proposal with a sufficient working implementation and whose Spec PR has been merged!